Rose Center for Earth and Space: Exhibits and shows

 As of 2019, five shows have premiered in the theater.
 The first show, Passport to the Universe, opened with the new theater and features the voice of Tom Hanks as a guide along a voyage from Earth to the edge of the observable universe.
 The Search for Life: Are We Alone? debuted in 2002, with narration by Harrison Ford describing the possibilities of extraterrestrial life.
 Opened in 2006 and narrated by Robert Redford, Cosmic Collisions examines the role that impacts have played in shaping the universe—including visualizations of Earth's magnetosphere, the formation of the Moon, and the meteorite impact that contributed to the end of the age of dinosaurs.
 Journey to the Stars, narrated by Whoopi Goldberg, premiered on, July 4, 2009, featuring extraordinary images from telescopes on the ground and in space and stunning, never-before-seen visualizations of physics-based simulations.
 Dark Universe, narrated by Neil deGrasse Tyson, premiered on November 2, 2013.
 Worlds Beyond Earth narrated by Lupita Nyong'o, premiered on March 24, 2021.
-It tells the story of the dynamic worlds that share our solar system and the unique conditions that make life on Earth possible.
+It tells the story of the dynamic worlds of the Solar System and the unique conditions that make life on Earth possible.

 Other exhibits can be found outside the sphere.
 The Gottesman Hall of the Planet Earth has displays that illustrate the Earth's geological history and weather patterns.
 The Cullman Hall of the Universe focuses on topics ranging from planets to stars, life on other worlds to current cosmology.
 The Scales of the Universe exhibit makes comparisons between the size of the Hayden Sphere and other objects in the universe presented at appropriate relative scale.
-There is also a photographic exhibit about the Apollo moon landings.
+There is also a photographic exhibit about the Apollo Moon landings.
 The photographs are throughout the first floor level of the Rose Center.

 The British playwright, Stephen Laughton, is the current writer-in-residence.